danielabar/meblog/src/markdown/stimulus-copy-to-clipboard.md

 }
 ```

 Once the button is added as a target, it can be referenced in controller functions as `this.buttonTarget`.
-Now we can update the `copy()` function to update the button's text, then use a [setTimeout](https://developer.mozilla.org/en-US/docs/Web/API/setTimeout) to put the text back to what it was, after a 2 second delay:
+Let's update the `copy()` function to update the button's text, then use a [setTimeout](https://developer.mozilla.org/en-US/docs/Web/API/setTimeout) to put the text back to what it was, after a 2 second delay:

 ```javascript
 import { Controller } from "@hotwired/stimulus"